c5huracan/c5huracan.github.io/_posts/2025-03-02-Deep-dive-into-video-token-compression-for-autonomous-vehicles.md

 These observations gave me some initial ideas about where compression gains might be found.
 But I quickly realized that achieving our ambitious 3.0x compression target would require getting creative - we'd need to exploit every pattern and redundancy in the data, no matter how subtle.

-## Leveraging and tweaking Comma's Compression Pipeline: From Concept to Code
+## Leveraging and tweaking Comma's Compression Pipeline Components

 With a better understanding of the data, I needed to set up a proper compression pipeline to experiment with different approaches.
 Like any good tinkerer, I wanted a system that would let me rapidly test ideas, measure results, and iterate quickly.